-- clear school rules and expectations - social skills programs from the PDHPE syllabus - minor incidents or potential conflict is mediated in the playground as early as possible by staff - time at each staff meeting for student welfare issues - Positive Behaviour for Learning team analyses data and drafts ideas for whole staff discussion - Learning Support Team referrals, discussion, consultation and at times, further meetings with the school counsellor - teachers, executive and Learning Support may write Individual Behaviour Plans - plans of action and follow up discussed with students, staff and parents where appropriate - counselling and social skills teaching with staff and executive staff reinforcing lessons taught on an individual or small group basis - school executive discussions with parents, teachers and individuals, small groups and large groups of students - proactive programs put in place for some students to address specific needs e.g. resilience, anger management or social skills - referrals to outside agencies and programs e.g. Confident Kids.
+- clear school expectations - social skills programs from the PDHPE syllabus - minor incidents or potential conflict is mediated in the playground as early as possible by staff. - time at each staff meeting for student welfare issues. - Positive Behaviour for Learning team analyses data and drafts ideas for whole staff discussion teachers, executive and Learning Support may write Individual Behaviour Plans plans of action and follow up discussed with students, staff and parents where appropriate